Trickfest/rpn-calc/README.md

     dotnet test

-Finally, to test the React-based components execute the following npm command in the ./src/ClientApp subdirectory.
+To test the React-based components execute the following npm command in the ./src/ClientApp subdirectory.

     npm test